catherineloesch/project-2-react-film-app/readme.md

 ### Day 6 - 19/04/2023

-ON day 6 of the development phase I focused on the form for getting user input.
+On day 6 of the development phase I focused on the form for getting user input.
 Apart from selecting movies and tv shows from the API, the user should also be able to add their own titles to their watchlist.
 <img src='./src/assets/input_form.jpg' >

 For fields such as production countries, companies and genres, I wanted the user to be able to enter more than one string so I decided to enable to user to dynamically generate more input fields by clicking + / - buttons next to the input fields.